szfazekas/szfazekas/topics/Oritatami.md

 ### Molecular computation
 ___

-## Co-transciptional folding: Oritatami Systems (OS) were introduced as mathematical models for exploiting co-transcriptional RNA folding for molecular programming.
+## Co-transciptional folding

+Oritatami Systems (OS) were introduced as mathematical models for exploiting co-transcriptional RNA folding for molecular programming.
 The project [AUrisim](https://github.com/szfazekas/AUrisim-julia) aims to provide an easy to use and hopefully fast enough OS simulator with example systems.
 An earlier and discontinued [attempt](https://github.com/szfazekas/AUrisim) used the open source game engine Godot, but simulating the folding was too slow, so I changed to Julia and Pluto notebooks.

 Publications on the topic:
 - Szilárd Zsolt Fazekas, Naoya Iwano, Yu Kihara, Ryuichi Matsuoka, Shinnosuke Seki, Hinano Takeuchi: Towards composable computations by RNA co-transcriptional folding: A proof-of-concept demonstration of nested loops in oritatami.
 Theor.
 Comput.
 Sci.
 999: 114550 (2024)